fontforge/designwithfontforge.com/en-US/The_EM_Square.md

 With the knowledge that your font is using a 1000, 1024, or 2048 UPM, you need to set up the drawing of your glyphs to ensure that all aspects of your typeface fit adequately into that UPM square.

+The size of the em square can be set from *Element > Font Info&hellip;* then click on the General tab and you will see the *EM* setting, which value shall be distributed between the *Ascender* and *Descender* heights, respectively heights above and underneath the baseline.

 The Baseline:

 <img src="images/baseline.png" alt>